 - potential value for enhancing the stature of the university

 - resources and environment available to carry out the project

-- value for development of the applicant's research potential and progress
+- value for development of the applicant's research potential

 - quality, productivity, and current research funding of the applicant